Aref al-Aref: Political activism

 In Damascus, al-Aref became a deputy to the General Syrian Congress and with Hajj Amin and others formed al-Jam'iyya al-'Arabiyya al-Filastiniyya (Palestinian Arab Society).
 He became its Secretary-General and campaigned against the decisions of the San Remo conference.
 After the French invasion of Syria in July 1920, he fled to Transjordan.
-He returned to Jerusalem late in 1920 after being pardoned by the new British High Commissioner of Palestine, Herbert Samuel, but the government refused to allow his newspaper to reopen.
+He returned to Jerusalem late in 1920 after being pardoned by the new British High Commissioner for Palestine, Herbert Samuel, but the government refused to allow his newspaper to reopen.

+Al-Aref helped in popularizing the term "Nakba", in his encyclopaedic research Nakbat Filastin wa al-Firdaws al-Mafqud:1947-1955 (The Palestinian Nakba and the Lost Paradise: 1947–1955), In it, he chronicled the events from the November 29, 1947, Partition Plan proposal through the intense battles of 1947/48 and their aftermath, up to 1955.
+In its introduction, he argued for the need to designate the events following the Partition Plan—what befell the Arabs in general, and the Palestinians in particular—as the 'Nakba' (catastrophe), stating:How can I not call it [the Nakba]?
+During this period we have been stricken by catastrophe, we, the society of Arabs in general, and the Palestinians in particular, as we have not been stricken for centuries and epochs: we have been deprived of our homeland, expelled from our homes, and have lost a great number of our people our own flesh and blood, and, above all, have been struck at the very core of our dignity.

 Political career

 In 1921, he was appointed as a district Officer of the British administration by the Civil Secretary, Colonel Wyndham Deedes.
 He served in that capacity in Jenin, Nablus, Beisan, and Jaffa.
 In 1926 he was seconded to the Government of Transjordan as Chief Secretary, where he served for three years.
 However he continued his political activities on the side to the displeasure of his British superior.
 He returned to Palestine in 1929, where he served as District Officer in Beersheba and later in Gaza.
 In 1933 he received a special commendation from the High Commissioner for keeping his district quiet during a time of disturbances elsewhere.
 In 1942 he was promoted and transferred to al-Bireh.
 He continued as a Mandate official until 1948.

 Upon Jordanian control of the West Bank, al-Aref was first appointed military governor of Ramallah governorate, and then, from 1949 to 1955, served as mayor of East Jerusalem.
 In 1967, he was appointed director of the Palestine Archaeological Museum (Rockefeller Museum) in Jerusalem.